rramesh2000/OAuthService/README.md

  ** The idea is you use the refresh token to retrive new access tokens periodically (E.g: every 15 mins).

  ### Verify Token:
- Usage : (POST) api/token
+ Usage : (POST) api/token/verify
  Description: Using this API you can verify if a token is still valid.

  ### Refresh Token:
- Usage : (POST) api/token
+ Usage : (POST) api/token/refresh
  Description: Using this APi you can provide an existing refresh token and retrieve a new refresh token and access token.
  Only one Refresh Token is issued per user at any given time.

- ### Validation

- You can use /api/token/verify and pass the access token to verify if its still valid this will be done by your resource servers.

  ### Revocation
+ Usage : (POST) api/token/revoke

- You can revoke the refresh token at anytime which will invalidate the accesstokens.
+ Description:  You can revoke the refresh token at anytime which will invalidate the accesstokens.

  ## Extending
+ The User credentials has been kept relatively simple with no authorization built out of the box.
+The idea is to allow users of this Oauth service to integrate it easily with any existing authorization system or extend this to build the authorization out as required.

  ## Contributing
  Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

  Please make sure to update tests as appropriate.

  ## License
 [MIT](https://choosealicense.com/licenses/mit/)